elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills.md

 url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
 score: -1.0
 related_article1:
-    id: 160062
+    id: 159978
     title: >-
-        What factors influence academic performance, and how can students improve it by setting goals and seeking feedback?
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-improve-it-by-setting-goals-and-seeking-feedback
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article2:
-    id: 160308
+    id: 160135
     title: >-
-        What are some techniques for developing critical thinking skills, and why are they important?
+        How do digital and traditional note-making methods compare, and what are the advantages of each?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-techniques-for-developing-critical-thinking-skills-and-why-are-they-important
+    url: /learn/education-studies/questions/how-do-digital-and-traditional-notemaking-methods-compare-and-what-are-the-advantages-of-each
 related_article3:
-    id: 159965
+    id: 160072
     title: >-
-        What are the key elements of preparing for a presentation, and how can practicing delivery improve performance?
+        What role does educational psychology play in understanding student behavior and enhancing learning environments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-practicing-delivery-improve-performance
+    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
 related_article4:
-    id: 160569
+    id: 160054
     title: >-
-        What is metacognition, and why is it important for learning?
+        What are active reading techniques, and how do they enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
 related_article5:
-    id: 160468
+    id: 160308
     title: >-
-        What techniques can be used to manage time and stress during exams?
+        What are some techniques for developing critical thinking skills, and why are they important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-time-and-stress-during-exams
+    url: /learn/education-studies/questions/what-are-some-techniques-for-developing-critical-thinking-skills-and-why-are-they-important
 ---

 &nbsp;